cjsatuforc/PCBS-PartsRanking-BenchmarkCalculator/.github/ISSUE_TEMPLATE/feature-suggestion.md

 ---

+**WARNING:** Please note that this is not a place to make suggestions about Parts Ranking Spreadsheet Version!
+If you want to make suggestion about Parts Ranking Spreadsheet, please make suggestion on [here](https://steamcommunity.com/app/621060/discussions/0/1742230617612345158/).
+Any suggestions of PCBS Parts Ranking Spreadsheet reports will be rejected.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]